 The third source, which until recently has not been considered, is clothing.
 Petroleum based fabrics and fibers to be exact.
 Nylon, Acrylic, Microfiber, Spandex and the most popular and widely used, Polyester (including recycled polyester), are significant contributors.
 If this seams a bit dramatic, consider the following.
 There are now over 7.5 billion people on the planet, and that number is quickly growing.
 It is safe to say that, if not every single one of us, almost all of us do laundry.
 Plastic fibers separate from clothing in the wash and escape into the environment during the rinse cycle.

-Secondary microplastics are fragments that have broken away from larger plastics, such as water bottles, plastic bags and countless other plastic products.
+Secondary microplastics are fragments that have broken away from larger plastics, such as water bottles, plastic bags, straws and countless other plastic products.

 When it comes to textiles specifically, we've started working directly with the eco textile manufacturers on developing new fabric designs that add flavor and flair to the often bland fair.